It’s not Angular 1

-If you are familiar with Angular, you will know that it used 1.major.patch where every major change introduced breaking/major update to the core, and it needed some changes to make it work again, but patch was for bug fixes and patches.
+If you are familiar with Angular, you will know that it used 1.major.patch where every major change introduced breaking/major update to the core, and it needed some changes to make it work again, but the patch was for bug fixes and patches.
 This all changed with Angular 2+, because now they (the Angular team) are using Semantic Versioning, thus making it major.minor.patch, where major means breaking change, minor means new features and patch means bug fixes.
 This means you are safe to update 2.x.y without worrying about things not working.
-This leads to our next thing to know.
+This leads to the next thing to know.

 It’s just Angular

 With introducing semantic versioning, the term Angular 2 has lost the meaning that it had before the release caused by the complete rewrite.
-This allows us to keep sane package management for future Angular releases, because now a lot of packages are prefixed ng2-*, angular2-* etc. The next major version will be Angular 4 instead of Angular 3, which will be released in March 2017.
-It is the Angular router already has the 3.x.x version and they decided to skip it to have unified version for all Angular packages.
+This allows us to keep sane package management for future Angular releases because now a lot of packages are prefixed ng2-*, angular2-* etc. The next major version will be Angular 4 instead of Angular 3, which will be released in March 2017.
+It is the Angular router already has the 3.x.x version and they decided to skip it to have a unified version for all Angular packages.
 Please don’t worry, this doesn’t mean a complete rework and relearning everything again; it will be backwards compatible with Angular 2.

 Stability and guarantee

 Building such a big framework as Angular requires a lot of tests to be written.
 This allows code change implementation to be safe, but that is not all that Angular provides.
 As you may know, Angular is developed by Google.
 What you might not know is that Angular 2.x is battle tested on all of Google’s apps that use Angular when change happens to the master branch on github.
-That guarantees even more tests, and even more stability.
+That guarantees even more tests and even more stability.

 If your site is open for public use, an SEO (Search Engine Optimization) is a must-have in every page.
 You can still build a page without an SEO, but it won’t show up in search results as expected.
 When it comes to single-page applications, this is a very difficult task because not all search crawlers are waiting for your app to bootstrap or render.
 This is where Angular Universal comes in.
 It allows HTML to be rendered on the server side and then sent to the client.
 During the render, HTML gets replaced with your application code.
 There is one caveat though.
 Universal has only a few supported backend languages – NodeJS and .NET.